Learning Technology Integrations

 Grade Center Check-in

-By Russell Davidson, Associate Director for Digital Education, Center for Excellence in Teaching and Learning Blackboard’s Grade Center is a powerful tool that can simplify the process of tracking student performance and calculating grades.
-But, like any tool, it is only effective when used properly and if used improperly it can do more harm than […]
+By Russell Davidson, Associate Director for Digital Education Blackboard’s Grade Center is a powerful tool that can simplify the process of tracking student performance and calculating grades.
+But, like any tool, it is only effective when used properly and if used improperly it can do more harm than good.
+As a result, it is a […]

 Read More… from Grade Center Check-in